csickelco/newbie/CONTRIBUTING.md

 1. Fork the [newbie repo](https://github.com/csickelco/newbie) on GitHub.
 2. Clone your fork locally: ```$ git clone --branch develop git@github.com:your_name_here/newbie.git```
 3. Create a branch for local development with git-flow: ```$ git-flow feature start name-of-your-bugfix-or-feature``` Or without git-flow: ```$ git checkout -b feature/name-of-your-bugfix-or-feature```
 4. Now you can make your changes locally.
-When finished with your changes, run all unit tests with: ```TODO```
+When finished with your changes, run all unit tests from the project root with: ```$ mocha test --recursive --watch --timeout 10000```
 5. Commit your changes and push your branch to GitHub with git-flow:
   ```
   $ git add .